Green Spaghetti

 - Cook the pasta in salted water (it should taste like the ocean) according to package directions until al dente.
 Drain the noodles and toss with the pats of butter, until the butter has melted and coats the noodles.

 - Add the sauce, and toss well.
 The sauce will thicken slightly as the noodles absorb the liquid.
-Garnish with extra cilantro if desired, then serve.
+Garnish the green spaghetti with extra cilantro if desired, then serve.

 Notes